Congratulations for being nominated by your school to participate in the Willamette MBA exchange program.

 We will keep you up-to-date and informed throughout the coming months.
 The entire Willamette University Atkinson School community looks forward to welcoming you to WU!

-IMPORTANT INFORMATION FOR EXCHANGE STUDENTS FOR 2015-16
+INFORMATION FOR EXCHANGE STUDENTS FOR SPRING SEMESTER 2016

 Application Form and Financial Documents

+Submit your official documents by October 1, 2015.
 Mail documents and supporting information to:

 900 State Street